nitya/learn-playwright/blog/content/post/002-getting-started-testing.md

 ## Day 3: Up Next

-Before we start deep dives into topics, let's do one final "big picture" overview - and this time, we'll focus on tooling support!
-In the next post we'll look at Playwright tools that can help us author, analyze and debug our Playwright Test workflows.
-Want to get a head-start exploring resources?
-Check out:
+We now have a sense of how to create and run a simple test, and the core components that make up a test script.
+In the next few posts, let's explore some of the tools available for authoring and debugging Playwright test scripts - before we start diving into the Playwright API in more detail.

+Here is a short list of tooling resources that may be worth scanning for a head start.

  * [Command line tools](https://playwright.dev/docs/cli) - open pages, generate code, screenshots, PDF etc.
  * [Playwright Inspector](https://playwright.dev/docs/inspector) - GUI-based tool to author and debug scripts.
  * [Trace Viewer](https://playwright.dev/docs/trace-viewer) - GUI-based tool to analyze Playwright Test run traces.
  * [Test Generator](https://playwright.dev/docs/codegen) - CLI tool to record page interactions as test scripts.

- * [Community Showcase](https://playwright.dev/docs/showcase#tools) - Tools, frameworks & examples created by users.
+In addition, check out the  [Community Showcase](https://playwright.dev/docs/showcase#tools) for tools, frameworks and examples authored by the broader community.